rspeer/ordered-set/README.md

 does not provide the list-like random access features of OrderedSet.
 You would have to convert it to a list in O(N) to look up the index of an entry or look up an entry by its index.

-## Compatibility

-OrderedSet is automatically tested on Python 3.5, 3.6, and 3.7.
-We've checked more informally that it works on PyPy and PyPy3.